Facial Palsy and Gluten Sensitivity – A Connection is Found

 Many patients experience a complete resolution of nervous system symptoms after going on a gluten free diet.
 I have personally seen the following conditions improve or resolve in my Houston clinic:

-Although gluten is not a catch all for people with nerve disease, it is a known neurological toxin and intolerance/sensitivity should be ruled out in patients immediately.
-Other common environmental factors that can contribute to neurological symptoms and nerve damage include:
+Although gluten is not a catch all for people with nerve disease, it is a known neurological toxin and intolerance/sensitivity should be ruled out in those suffering with unexplained neurological diseases.
+If you are already following a gluten free diet, but continue to have neurological symptoms, consider that other common environmental factors can contribute to neurological symptoms and nerve damage as well: